 - The image should always include the acronym CC + “Some Rights Reserved”.
-If it’s online, it should link to the Common Deed, which are the specific conditions of the license.
+If it’s online, it should link to the Common Deed, which is the specific conditions of the license.

 - Another possibility is that the author decides not to retain any rights.
 This is known as CC0 “No Rights Reserved”, so it will be part of the public domain.

-OK, now we have the different licences in place.
+OK, now we have the different licenses in place.
 But you might be thinking:

-Which licences do the various image platforms have?
+Which licenses do the various image platforms have?
 What are the restrictions?

 What websites don’t tell you about their licenses

 The fact that a stock photos website has a CC0 license doesn’t directly entail that it will be this way forever.
 As we all know, the word “free” is always an effective bait to get users to subscribe and use their service.
 However, after a while, this method is not affordable anymore.

 And here is where the story begins.

 Some platforms then decide to change their license to a less open one (4).
 This can have negative consequences for the users.
 If the company decides that the images under their new overwritten licenses can no longer be used for specific purposes, then you have to follow these new rules.
 This could mean stopping your current marketing campaigns if the company decides you cannot use the photos, having to pay somehow, either a membership or per downloaded image.